Alumni and supporters privacy notice

 - Services – such as our Sports Facilities (accessible at a special rate to alumni), Careers support, and the University Library

-- Opportunities to support the University – including volunteering opportunities (such as becoming a mentor to a current student, hosting or helping us to run an event), fundraising for us (perhaps by taking part in a sponsored walk, run, or bake sale), and direct fundraising appeals to support the University (such as for our cutting edge heart research or student scholarships).
+- Opportunities to support the University – including volunteering opportunities (such as becoming a mentor to a current student, hosting or helping us to run an event), fundraising for us (perhaps by taking part in a sponsored walk, run, or bake sale), and direct fundraising appeals to support the University (such as for our cutting-edge medical research or student scholarships).

-Graduates who have consented to receiving alumni communications via email, will be sent our electronic newsletter, The Paternoster, from time to time (normally sent quarterly), as well as invitations to events and other information relevant to your relationship as a graduate.
-You can unsubscribe from these emails at any time, simply by clicking the link within the email.
+Graduates who have consented to receiving alumni communications via email will be sent our electronic newsletter from time to time (normally sent monthly), as well as invitations to events and other information relevant to your relationship as a graduate.
+You can unsubscribe from these emails at any time, simply by emailing email@example.com (this information is repeated within each email we send).

-As a charity, we take our duty to fundraise responsibly very seriously, and we are members of the Institute of Fundraising and the Fundraising Regulator, abiding by the Fundraising Code of Practice.
+As a charity, we take our duty to fundraise responsibly very seriously, and we are members of the Fundraising Regulator, abiding by the Fundraising Code of Practice.

-All of our telephone appeals are preceded by a postal communication with information about the appeal, and contact details for any questions.
+Any telephone appeal is proceeded by a postal or email communication with information about the appeal, and contact details for any questions, and will only be made to alumni providing their phone number to the University.
 Alumni and supporters have generously contributed over £1.2m towards University appeals in this way since 2004.

 Personal information contained in your record